RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 This paradigm has been applied to the Station class.
 Notice that station.audio_sensor() returns an AudioSensorData object instead of just a SensorData.
-The AudioSensorData class has access to all functions and properties of SensorData, with the addition of functions specifically tuned for Audio data, such as get_microphone().
+The AudioSensorData class has access to all functions and properties of SensorData, with the addition of functions specifically tuned for Audio data, such as get_microphone_data().

 ### Sensor Subclass Functions
 Below is the list of functions you can use to access data for each Sensor subclass.